ESPresense/ESPresense.github.io/companion.md

 # Companion

-## Help write this documentation!
-Click the edit this page below.
 # ESPresense Companion
 ## How to use
 ESPresense Companion is meant to be a visual representation of where your device is within your house and